e-vinci/web3-2025/src/slides/lesson-7-theory.md

 ---

-## Slide 4: Common Use Cases for Async Processing
+## SlideCommon Use Cases for Async Processing
 **When to Use Background Jobs**

 1. **Email Sending**